brianpark0126/sotai/docs/reference/pipelines/pipeline.md

           training_config: TrainingConfig) -> Model
 ```

-Trains a model on the prepared data according to the training config.
+Returns a model trained according to the model and training configs.

 <a id="sotai/pipelines/pipeline.Pipeline.hypertune"></a>